a3gz/chubby/README.md

 ### Organizing routes

 Chubby assumes that all our routes are sitting on `src/app/routes`.
 Inside this directory we can create as many files and sub-directories as we need.

+## Customizing the environment

+It is possible to change everything that's assumed by chubby by re-defining the path constants to adapt to specific needs.
+This is what the file `local.php` is for.

 ## Contact the author